Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce 9500 GT DDR2 should in theory be a lot better than the GeForce GT 210 in general. (explain)
+Memory BandwidthThe GeForce 9500 GT DDR2, in theory, should perform a lot faster than the GeForce GT 210 overall. (explain)

-Texel RateThe GeForce 9500 GT DDR2 will be much (about 87%) better at anisotropic filtering than the GeForce GT 210. (explain)
+Texel RateThe GeForce 9500 GT DDR2 is a lot (approximately 87%) better at texture filtering than the GeForce GT 210. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison